JEniduelan/T2A2_API_WEBSERVER/README.md

 ### **R7 - Explain the implemented models and their relationships, including how the relationships aid the database implementation.** <a id="r7"></a>

 #### User Model:
 The User model is the central entity of my app, encapsulating essential user-related information such as name, email, password, and admin status.
-It tracks user statistics, including completed tasks and streaks.
 This model establishes a one-to-many relationship with the Bible and Reflection models, allowing each user to manage multiple Bible entries and reflections.
 Additionally, the User model supports a many-to-many relationship through the follows model, enabling users to follow and be followed by others.
 This feature fosters a vibrant social community within the application, encouraging interaction and engagement among users.

 ```python
 class User(db.Model):